gabrielemariotti/cardslib/doc/HEADER.md

 `CardHeader` provides an 'other button' features.

-You can use it for any action.
+You can use it for any actions.

 you can use this simple code: